ViliLipo/jaffa-frontend-swalab2020/report.md

 they can just send their messages to the right queue and let the message broker to do the rest.

+The goal of the architecture in this project is to allow easy extensibility and scalability for the platform.

 ### Saga

 In a context where the database per service pattern is implemented, it can